Man faces 2 capital murder charges in Mississippi nun deaths | News | Journal Gazette

 EMILY WAGSTER PETTUS | Associated Press

-LEXINGTON, Miss. – A man has been arrested and charged with two counts of capital murder in connection with the deaths of two nuns who were slain in Mississippi, police said.
+LEXINGTON, Miss.— A man suspected in the slayings of two Mississippi nuns who were found dead inside a residence within the community they served has been arrested and charged with two counts of capital murder, Mississippi authorities said.

-Their bodies were discovered Thursday after they failed to show up for work at a clinic in Lexington, Mississippi, about 10 miles from where they lived.
+The bodies of both women were discovered Thursday after they failed to show up for work at a clinic in Lexington, Mississippi, about 10 miles from where they lived.

 "Sanders was developed as a person of interest early on in the investigation," Lt.
 Colonel Jimmy Jordan said in the statement.

-Sanders was being held in an undisclosed detention center awaiting his initial court appearance.
+Authorities said Sanders was being held in an undisclosed detention center pending a court appearance.

 Meanwhile, in the poverty-stricken Mississippi county where the two nuns were slain, forgiveness for their killer is hard to find, even if forgiveness is what the victims would have wanted.